-In 2020, the Company issued stock appreciation rights ("SARs") to certain officers with respect to 831,902 shares of the Company's common stock under the 2019 Equity Incentive Plan.
-Each SAR has a strike price equal to the fair market value of the Company's common stock on the date of grant and is scheduled to vest and become exercisable in substantially equal installments on each of the first four anniversaries of their grant date, subject to the recipient's continued employment through the vesting date, and have a ten-year contractual term.
-Upon exercise, each of these SARs will be settled in shares of the Company's common stock with a value equal to the excess, if any, of the fair market value of the Company's common stock measured on the exercise date over the strike price.
+Periodically, the Company issues stock appreciation rights ("SARs") to certain officers with respect to shares of the Company's common stock under the 2019 Equity Incentive Plan.
+Each SAR has a strike price equal to the fair market value of the Company's common stock on the date of grant and is scheduled to vest and become exercisable in substantially equal installments on each of the first four anniversaries of their grant date, subject to the recipient's continued employment through the vesting date, and have a tenyear contractual term.
+Upon exercise, each of these SARs will be settled in shares of the Company's common stock with a value equal to the exercise date over the strike price.

-The following assumptions were used to value SARs granted during the year ended December 31, 2020:
+The following assumptions were used to value SARs granted during the periods indicated:

-2020
+2021 2020

-Weighted-average grant date fair value of SARs \$ 11.18
+Weighted-average grant date fair value of SARs \$ 9.81 \$ 11.18

-Risk free rate 0.42% - 0.56%
+Risk free rate 0.63% - 1.04% 0.42% - 0.56%

-Expected volatility 38% - 40%
+Expected volatility 37% - 39% 38% - 40%

-Dividend yield
+Dividend yield ·

-Expected terms (in years) 6.25
+Expected terms (in years) 6.25 6.25